 The ocean announces itself before we clear the last rise, and a beach of five football fields’ distance separates us from the breakers.
 A green sea turtle greets us.
 It’s dead.
 Within a half-mile, at least ten more turtles are in varying states of decomposition.
 The bodies of two sea lions have washed ashore, and skeletons of small rays, pelicans and other birds dot the barren landscape.

-On another day, everyone aboard Sea Bird watches a group of dolphin toss a log into the air.
+On another day, everyone aboard Sea Bird watches a group of dolphin tosses a log into the air.
 But this is not a log, and these are not trained dolphin.

 Making sense of death appears to be as difficult for marine mammals as it is for Homo sapiens.
 But the drama of life’s cycle is softened for me this night.
 After another good dinner with good wine on board the boat, I curl up with a blanket on the bow to listen to gray whales.
 They’re everywhere.
 Their spraying sighs sound so close, so reassuringly kind, it seems I could reach out and pet them.
 I imagine them eyeing Sea Bird with the same curiosity I have for them, and I fall asleep watching stars leave footprints on a black, black sky.